-These insights allow us to rationalize the mixed evidence in the literature on the effects of stronger creditor protection.
-In contexts in which reforms strengthen creditor protection without significantly increasing owners' and managers' private bankruptcy costs, we observe a positive relationship between creditor protection and borrowing and investment.
-For example, Becker and Strömberg (2012) find that changes in managers' fiduciary duty to creditors leads to higher leverage, investment, and firm value.
-Campello and Larrain (2016); Cerqueiro, Ongena, and Roszbach (2016); and Ponticelli and Alencar (2016) show that reforms in Romania, Sweden, and Brazil that made it easier to pledge collateral and better protect secured creditors increase firms' borrowing and investment.
-In contrast, in the case of a reform in India that strengthens creditor rights and also increases owners' and managers' private bankruptcy costs by encouraging more liquidations, Vig (2013) documents adverse effects on debt usage and firm growth.
+Our insights allow us to reconcile the mixed evidence in the literature on the effects of stronger creditor protection.
+In contexts in which reforms strengthen creditor protection without significantly increasing owners' and managers' personal costs of bankruptcy, we observe a positive relationship between creditor protection and borrowing and investment.
+For example, Becker and Strömberg (2012) find that changes in managers' fiduciary duty from shareholders to creditors leads to higher leverage, investment, and firm value.
+Campello and Larrain (2016), Cerqueiro, Ongena, and Roszbach (2016), and Ponticelli and Alencar (2016) show that reforms in Romania, Sweden, and Brazil that made it easier to pledge collateral and better protect secured creditors increase firms' borrowing and investment.
+In contrast, in the case of a reform in India that strengthens creditor protection and also increases owners' and managers' personal costs of bankruptcy by encouraging more liquidations, Vig (2013) documents adverse effects on debt usage and firm growth.
 Moreover, Acharya, Amihud, and Litov (2011) show, in a cross-country study, that not allowing managers to stay in control of the firm during bankruptcy proceedings has a negative effect on corporate risk-taking.